mfornace/rebind/README.md

 };
 ```

-If no default is given, `cpy` converts the object to a string via something like the following.
-The compiler will then error if the operation is not well-formed.
+If no default is defined, `cpy` converts the object to a string via something like the following.
+The compiler will then error if `operator<<` has no matches.
 ```c++
 std::ostringstream os;
 os << object;